For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 How much time will be given to answer questions from the judges on Competition Day?

-There will be 7 minutes of questions from the judges.
+There are 7 minutes of questions from the judges.

 How many judges will there be?

-There will be 3 judges.
-The judges will be Dornsife faculty members.
+There are 3 judges.
+The judges will be Dornsife professors.

 Will we be able to watch other teams?

-If you have additional questions please contact Tariem Burroughs.
+If you have additional questions please watch the virtual information session or contact lead event organizer Tariem Burroughs.

-Read about our first annual Public Health Student Case Competition, held in January 2020.
+Read about our first annual Public Health Student Case Competition in 2020.
 Teams were asked to find solutions to mitigate the potential negative public health impacts of the 2019 Hahnemann Hospital closure in Philadelphia.

-In the second annual Public Health Student Case Competition, held in February 2021, teams addressed COVID-19 vaccine hesitancy and created an outreach plan for a targeted community in Philadelphia.
+In the second annual Public Health Student Case Competition in 2021, teams addressed COVID-19 vaccine hesitancy and created an outreach plan for a targeted community in Philadelphia.

 Winning students pose with giant check